IMU-ICCS/ems-main/README.txt

 MVN CLEAN INSTALL
 MVN EXEC:JAVA

-To run the metasolver it requires 3 command line arguments camelModelID, CPModelID, UseCaseRef
+To run the metasolver it requires 3 command line arguments camelModelID, CPModelID, Solver Ref

-UseCaseRef is a number.
-Use 1 for Bewan and 2 for LS.
+Solver ref is a number.
+Use 1 for MILP and 2 for CP.